meatpiHQ/wican-fw/components/HTTP_API.md

 can't block the other side; holds self-expire at 2 s).
 Disable only for test setups that WANT concurrent conversations.

-Related surfaces (settings, not routes; **add-on pack — present in official firmware builds, absent in stock source builds**):
-`/api/settings/elm327_emu` (`enabled` — gates the ENGINES only; the jacks `elm0`/`elm1` are registered whenever the pack is present, so bridge configs naming them always validate on such builds.
-Engines are lazy, created when a bridge attaches).
-Bridge any transport to them (e.g. bridge `br_elm0 = elm0<->obd0`, the default TCP:35000 server;
-socket jacks follow the CONFIGURED server names) and the client talks to a real ELM327 whose vehicle side is this CAN bus (`/api/bridges` enumerates, `elm` CLI shows per-instance counters).
-`/api/settings/autopid` has `backend` (`obd_chip` | `elm327`, schema
-v2) — the alternate backend frees autopid from the MIC claim arbiter so polling coexists with emulator clients; without the pack it falls back to `obd_chip` with a log line.

 ## 6e11.
 UDS terminal — `uds_manager` registers its own route (2026-07-07)

 | Route | Method | Behavior |